roccomoretti/CRSTAL-ID_tutorial/ligand/ligand_docking_tutorial.md

 ### Protein pre-processing

 Neuraminidase is biologically a tetramer, but the 2QWK structure only has a single chain in the asymmetric unit (and thus the PDB file).
 This is okay!
-The neuraminidase active site is contained entirely within one chain, and the docking will be minimially affected by the lack of other members of the tetramer.
+The neuraminidase active site is contained entirely within one chain, and the docking will be minimally affected by the lack of other members of the tetramer.
 (Note this is not universally the case.
 For example, the active site of HIV protease sits at a dimeric interface, and requires both chains to be present.)

 It is, however, worth cleaning up the structure of crystallization artifacts and other portions which are not needed for the docking.
 (Including the oseltamivir which is currently present!)